Orgain Protein Powder Review: Is Vegan Protein Healthier?

 Orgain is one of the most popular protein powder brands, especially for vegetarians and vegans, as the brand is one of the premier plant-based protein brands.

 But does Orgain protein powder contain an effective protein dose for muscle-building?
-Does it have any unhealthy additives?
-Why did our product tester dislike it?
-And which retailer sells Orgain for the best price?
+Does it have any unhealthy ingredients?
+Why did our Product Tester dislike it?
+And is Orgain better or worse than popular vegan protein brands like Truvani?

-In this article we’ll answer all of these questions and more, as we analyze the ingredients in Orgain protein powder to give our take on whether or not it's effectively dosed, and whether or not it's healthy.
+In this article we’ll answer all of these questions and more, as we analyze the ingredients in Orgain protein powder to give our take on whether or not it's effectively dosed for muscle-building, and whether or not it's healthy.

 Key takeaways: